magiknono/kaisen-documentation/README.md

 OTHERS CATEGORY:
 - reformatting nicely

-PAGE why are all add services disabled by default email support ? link real email
+- PAGE why are all add services disabled by default email support ? link real email
+- PAGE build custom iso
+link to iso and repo

 ..
 - hierarchy of menu